poptart-cat-030/bcit-test2/README.md

 > Note: Give your key an appropriate name that will distinguish itself from other keys.
 >
-> For example: name your key "acit-2420-laptop" if you use a laptop for this course
+> For example: Name your key "school-linux-2420" if you are creating this key on your school computer

 8. Click **Add SSH Key**